DRAFT: The Tareable Diet

 Yes, I think there’s a best-effort guesstimating version of the Tareable Diet that works well.
 If you have real money at stake on a Beeminder weight goal, you can keep your money very safe by doing the following.

 It won’t take long to get a rough feel for all of that.
-And if you’re off a bit and find yourself above the red line, it won’t be by too much and you can just fast your way back on and then continue with guesstimating.
+And if you’re off a bit and find yourself above the red line, it won’t be by too much and you can just fast your way back under and then continue with guesstimating.
 Gradually you’ll get pretty good at it!

 Related Reading